(Revised January 2019)

 Each artist may have up to a total of two standalone art contributions in an issue.
 You can submit up to one piece of art where you are the sole creator; you may submit up to two pieces of art where you are credited as a co-creator.

-Our annual Artist Special happens in September.
-While short comics with dialogue are not permitted in regular issues, they are encouraged here, as are single images and other forms of sequential art.
+While short comics with dialogue are not permitted in regular issues, they are encouraged in the theme-free December big bang, as are single images and other forms of sequential art.
 Artists may team up with writers or can script their own stories.

 There is no standard page size, panel layout, or style, nor do all the images in a single submission have to be the same size or shape.
-However, pages should still be no wider than 800 pixels across.
+However, pages should still be not much wider than 800 pixels across.